Private tours of London and the UK

 Driving in or out of the City of London you will pass the fortress like facade of the Honourable Artillery Company.
-Next door to that, are the Bunhill Fields, the burial place of “non-conformists”, whose august number include John Bunyan, Daniel Defoe, William Blake and Susanna Wesley.
+Next door to that, are the Bunhill Fields, the burial place of “non-conformists”, whose august number include John Bunyan, Daniel Defoe and William Blake.

 Secrets of the Tower of London – The Sovereign’s Sceptre

 The Tower of London holds, amongst its collection, the largest diamond in the world.
 Diamonds are measured in carats but how do you represent that to an 8 year old?

 These are some of the most popular tourist destinations.
 If you are interested in these or anywhere else a little bit further off the beaten track then I would love to formulate the perfect itinerary for you.